Bifidobacterium longum: Pathogenesis

 A number of cases of B. longum infection have been reported in the scientific literature.
 These are primarily cases in preterm infants that are undergoing probiotic treatment, although there are also reports of infection in adults.
 Infection in preterm infants manifests as bacteremia or necrotizing enterocolitis, while in adults there have been reports of sepsis and peritonitis.

 Research

 B. longum is a constituent in VSL#3.
-This proprietary, standardized, formulation of live bacteria may be used in combination with conventional therapies to treat ulcerative colitis, and requires a prescription.

 Immune system regulation

 The use of B. longum was shown to shorten the duration and minimize the severity of symptoms associated with the common cold with a similar effect to that of neuraminidase inhibitors for influenza.

 Bifidobacterium longum 35624

 Bifidobacterium longum ssp. longum 35624, previously classified as Bifidobacterium longum ssp. infantis 35624, classified as Bifidobacterium infantis 35624 before that and still marketed as such.
 It is sold under the brand name Align in the US and Canada and Alflorex in Ireland, the UK and other European countries.
 It is patented.
 This strain was isolated directly from the epithelium of the terminal ileum of a healthy human subject, and is one of the most researched probiotic strains.